google/youtube-8m/README.md

 ## Training on Google Cloud Machine Learning Platform

-This starter code is compatible with Google's Cloud Machine Learning Platform, which is currently in beta..
+This starter code is compatible with Google's Cloud Machine Learning Platform, which is currently in beta.
 We recommend initially testing your code at a small scale locally, and then running your full scale training jobs in the cloud.
-This way, you avoid having to download and store the full dataset, and you get access to high spec machines for training.
+That way, you avoid having to download and store the full dataset, and you get access to high spec machines for training.